Evals

 ## Running evaluations

-You can run an entire Test Suite or an individual Test scenario from within a Test Suite by clicking the **Run** button on either.
+You can run an entire test set or an individual scenario from within a test set by clicking the **Run** button on either.

-You can select specific Test scenarios within a Test Suite to run certain ones at once, or run all scenarios in the Test Suite together.
-Note that you cannot bulk select and run multiple Test Suites at the same time.
+You can select specific scenarios within a test set to run a subset at once, or run all scenarios in the test set together.
+Note that you cannot bulk-select and run multiple test sets at the same time.

 3. Click **Run** to begin.
-The system will simulate conversations with your Agent based on your scenario prompts and evaluate them with your selected Evaluators.
+The simulator generates conversations with your Agent based on your scenario prompts and the selected Checks score each conversation.

 ## Understanding results